rmadar/hepplotting/README.md

-# High quality HEP distribution
+# High quality HEP plotting

 This code allows to produce, in a very flexible way, publication quality HEP distributions based on ROOT histograms.